cdk-entest/aws-devops/README.md

 CdkTsRepositoryStack
 ```

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template

-On the production AWS Account:

-## 1. Add an Inline Policy to the CodePipelineCrossAccountRole with this value
+## Add an Inline Policy to the CodePipelineCrossAccountRole with this value
 ```
 {
     "Version": "2012-10-17",